 Just so that you should know that BIOS time is not new – it was only not enabled for all.

 1] What is the Last BIOS time?

-Technically it is the amount of time taken by the UEFI (BIOS) to initialize (POST) the hardware and hand over to the Boot process to finally kickstart Windows Boot.
-It is the amount of time between pressing the power button and seeing Windows Logo with those dots.
+Technically it is the amount of time taken by the UEFI (BIOS) to initialize (POST) the hardware and hand it over to the Boot process to finally kickstart Windows Boot.
+It is the amount of time between pressing the power button and seeing the Windows Logo with those dots.
 When you press the power button, the first thing that loads up is the UEFI which checks for: